vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

 ---

-Sign up for AWS (if necessary) and create an IAM user (if necessary): follow the instructions [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html ), making sure to add the credentials to an *~/.aws/credentials* file.
+Follow the instructions [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html ) to sign up for AWS (if necessary) and create an IAM user (again, if necessary), making sure to add the credentials to an *~/.aws/credentials* file.
 Then create the new host:

 ```sh
 $ docker-machine create --driver amazonec2 aws